sfc-gh-trichards/snowcli/README.md

 ## Get started using Snowflake CLI

-Use Snowflake CLI to build a function or stored procedure, or create a streamlit if you have access to the Streamlit in Snowflake private preview.
+Use Snowflake CLI to build a function or stored procedure, or create a streamlit.

 ### Prerequisites